-Kevin J. Stiroh is executive vice president of the Federal Reserve Bank of New York and head of the Supervision Group, which is responsible for supervising, under delegated authority, financial institutions in the Second District subject to Federal Reserve supervision.
-Mr. Stiroh is also a member of the Bank's Executive Committee and the Federal Reserve's Supervision Committee and Large Institution Supervision Coordinating Committee (LISCC).
+Kevin J. Stiroh is Executive Vice President of the Federal Reserve Bank of New York and head of the Supervision Group, which is responsible for supervising a range of financial institutions in the Second District of the Federal Reserve System.
+Mr. Stiroh is a member of the Bank's Executive Committee and the Federal Reserve's Supervision Committee and Large Institution Supervision Coordinating Committee (LISCC).

-Mr. Stiroh holds a bachelor’s degree from Swarthmore College in economics and psychology, and a master’s degree and doctorate from Harvard University in economics.
+Mr. Stiroh holds a bachelor's degree from Swarthmore College in Economics and Psychology and an M.A. and Ph.D. from Harvard University in Economics.